shawn-dsilva/boomer-php-mvc/README.md

 - [ ] Delete comment if post author or comment author
 - [ ] Add Comment without Hidden field
 - [ ] Redo CSS in SASS
+- [ ] Publicly viewable user Profile styling.

 ## TO-DO

 - [ ] List of all users registered
 - [ ] List of latest posts from all users
-- [ ] Comments from registered users
 - [ ] Schema Builder
 - [ ] Rate Limiting
 - [ ] Upvotes and Downvotes from users
+- [ ] Input validation for all new features

 ## Author